Exiv2/exiv2/tests/doc.md

 configuration file.
 Please note that defining a variable with the same name as a variable in the suite's configuration file will result in an error (otherwise one of the variables would take precedence leading to unexpected results).
+The variables defined in the test suites configuration file are also available in the `system_tests` namespace.
+In the above example it would be therefore possible to access `abort_exit_value` via `system_tests.abort_exit_value` (please be aware that all values will be strings though).

 The substitution of values is performed using the template module from Python's string library via `safe_substitute`.
 In the above example the command would thus expand to:
 ``` shell
 /path/to/the/dir/build/bin/binary -c /path/to/the/dir/conf/main.cfg -i invalid_input_file
 ```